AdaCore/spark2014/lrm/source/introduction.rst

   exceptions will never be raised.

-- Formal verification of functional properties, based on contracts expressed as pre-conditions, post-conditions, type-invariants and so on.
+- Formal verification of functional properties, based on contracts expressed as preconditions, postconditions, type invariants and so on.

 - Formal verification of non-functional properties, such as WCET and worst-case memory usage analysis.